One Day in Your Life (Anastacia song)

-"One Day in Your Life" is a song by American singer Anastacia from her second studio album Freak of Nature (2001).
+"One Day in Your Life" is a song by American singer Anastacia from her second studio album, Freak of Nature (2001).
 Co-written with and produced by Sam Watters and Louis Biancaniello, the song was released as the album's second single on February 25, 2002, by Daylight Records and Epic Records.
-It was the first single from Freak of Nature to be released in the United States, peaking at number one on the Billboard Dance Club Songs chart.
+It was the first single from Freak of Nature to be released in the United States, peaking at number one on the Billboard Dance Club Play chart.

 Composition

 "One Day in Your Life" was written by Anastacia and co-written with and produced by Sam Watters and Louis Biancaniello.
 A "soulful" disco song, it features a funk synthesizer.

 Critical reception

 Jose F. Promis from AllMusic called it "dramatic" and said that "it follows the same formula as her previous hit, 'I'm Outta Love,' but better, with more soaring, epic vocals, and sounds like a rock version of a forgotten disco classic."
 Mark Bautz from Entertainment Weekly commented that "it has a kicky Flashdance retro vibe."
 Aidin Vaziri from Rolling Stone called it "a moment of sheer overkill."